john-french/distributed-systems-labs-soln/README.md

-# https-github.com-john-french-distributed-systems-labs
-Labs for GMIT DIstributed Systems
+Labs for GMIT Distributed Systems